AlexandrMatviyenko/AlexandrMatviyenko/README.md

 <p align="center"> Aspiring Frontend Web Developer eager to contribute to innovative projects and collaborate within a dynamic team.
 With foundational skills in HTML, CSS, and JavaScript, I am dedicated to crafting visually appealing and user-friendly interfaces.
 My passion for web development drives my continuous learning and adaptability, making me a valuable addition to your team as I seek to grow and tackle new challenges. </p>
 <p align="center"> Based in Shymkent, Kazakhstan </p>
 <p align="center"> Speak English and Russian </p>
+<p> Manifesto: </p>

+- Deliver value to the business
+- Adapt easily
+- Contribute to the growth of the team and company
+- Think about scalability and long-term sustainability of solutions
+- Find the balance between technical debt and development speed
+- Take ownership
+- Understand the overall strategy
+- Gather feedback
+- Be transparent and open

 <hr width="10%">
 <br>